JohnLCaron/rlauxe/docs/Developer.md

 **TODO 01/04/26**

-* maxRisk does it help? reduce lamda tradeoff
 * 2D plotting
-* betting on the error rate
 * mix_betting_mart: "Finds a simple discrete mixture martingale as a (flat) average of D TSMs each with fixed bet 'lam'". review COBRA 3.2, 4.3 (Diversified betting)